aldompe95/KATA-GAME2/README.md

 # KATA-GAME2
-game life of john conway in KATA code without "if"
+game life of john conway in KATA without "if"